stevenbuehner/sb-churchtools/src/docs/Api/HiddenApi.md

 Get all profiles

 This endpoint returns all profiles for logged in users with permissions.
-All others (incl. public access) will only get publisehd profiles.
+All others (incl. public access) will only get published profiles.

 ### Example